idalz/multi-source-rag-app/README.md

 5. Docker Setup:

-Run the following command to start the application  container:
+Run the following command to build and start the application container:

 ```bash
 docker-compose up --build